-- Coaching you on how to promote your show through: social media, writing about your show for the Paprika Festival program, and pitching your show in person
+- Coaching you on how to promote your show through: social media, writing about your show for the Paprika Festival program, and pitching your show

 - Offering technical guidance and training to your stage manager and designers before moving into the theatre venue

-- Checking in with you regularly throughout your process.
+- Checking in with you regularly throughout your process

 Bea Pizano, Cole Alvis, Dian Marie Bridge, Audrey Dwyer, Julie Tepperman, Britta Johnson, Byron Abalos, Cole Alvis, Amy Nostbakken, Alan Dilworth, Astrid Van Wieren, Rob Kempson, Michael Wheeler, Simon Bloom, Amy Lee, Sarah Kitz, Paula Wing, Sophia Fabiilli, Pip Bradford, and many other respected arts professionals!

-In addition to being part of this program, all participants gather for four Training Day masterclasses led by professional artists, with workshop topics ranging from physical theatre, to pitching your show, to decolonizing arts practice.
-These days are a chance for participants to meet and work with one another (and find future collaborators!).
+In addition to being part of this program, all participants gather for five virtual Training Day Labs led by professional artists, with workshop topics ranging from physical theatre, to pitching your show, to re-Indigenizing artistic practices, and building a career in the arts.
+These days are a chance for participants to meet and work with one another (and find future collaborators!)

 Toronto & Online